josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 <code-example header="src/app/heroes/heroes.component.html" path="toh-pt1/src/app/heroes/heroes.component.html" region="pipe"></code-example>

-The browser refreshes and now the hero's name is displayed in capital letters.
+The browser refreshes and now the name of the hero is displayed in capital letters.

 The word `uppercase` in the interpolation binding, right after the pipe \(<code>&verbar;</code>\) character, activates the built-in `UppercasePipe`.